pmorrill/DendroicaAPI/API_v1.md

 |-----|----|-----------|
 |token|String|The token to use in subsequent calls for this user|

-The token lifespan will be set to 24 hours.
+The token lifespan is initially set to 24 hours, however it is extended accordingly on each use.
+It will therefore always be 24 hours from the time of the most recent transaction with the API server.

 Other fields returned are described in the following entry point response object.